As an Amazon Associate I earn from qualifying purchases.

 According to the ACS, there are over 4,100 known caves in Alabama and the ACS has mapped about a quarter of those.
 In most years, several dozen more are reported to the group.
 The NSS also contains groups who specialize in cave rescue and cave conservation.

-Local diver Terry Hall, electrical engineer who loves diving, has over 1000 dives over the past 20 years.
+Local diver Terry Hall, an electrical engineer who loves diving, has over 1000 dives over the past 20 years.
 He does mostly technical diving now, focusing his efforts on the freshwater caves in Alabama.
 People do not realize how many caves there are in Alabama.
 There is a huge section of the caves that have underwater sections like those in Florida.

 Most of the diving that Hall does with his cave diving buddies are exploratory.